rayabhisek22/Answera/README.md

 5. Go to your favourite browser and type - http://localhost:8080
 6. Register your account
 6. Congrats, you are using Answera!

+PS: The UI part is yet to made.
+Just a version of backened.